 How much do Product Safety Engineers make in each U.S. state?

 |District of Columbia||$118,890|

-What Tools & Technology do Product Safety Engineers Use?
+Tools & Technologies Used by Product Safety Engineers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Product Safety Engineers:

 - Microsoft Word

 - Microsoft Office